 Similar to running Mt.
 Pisgah, to get to the top, there is a slow incline, some level parts, and a very steep incline.
 As they say, what goes up must go down, so the natural process is a decent back to where the path started.

 RECOVERY – represents the slow leveled out portion of the cycle.
-Towards the end of recovery, increasingly a steeper incline appears.

 EXPANSION – represents that incline.
 This cycle takes us to top of the mountain, where we feel as if we were the king of the world.